 - a.
-Performance requirements:

-- I. The mannequin must be able to last between 3-5 years and production cost must remain low to maintain reproducibility.
-It should also maintain similar characteristics to a real infant born at 22-23 weeks of gestation and include anatomically relevant structures.
+Performance requirements: - I. The mannequin must be able to last between 3-5 years and production cost must remain low to maintain reproducibility.
+It should also maintain similar characteristics to a real infant born at 22-23 weeks of gestation and include anatomically relevant structures. - II.
+According to a study conducted by Dr. Douglas Campbell and colleagues, high-fidelity simulation mannequins for neonatal resuscitation prove more effective for practicing intubation on neonates.
+Such mannequins include features such as breathing, crying, seizing, displaying cardiac and respiratory status, etc [1]. - III.
+Standard procedure for neonatal resuscitation include the following:

-- b.
-Safety:

-- I. User Safety Any electronics included in the mannequin must be enclosed and remain at a temperature low enough to ensure that the user is not experiencing any discomfort.

-- c.
-Accuracy and Reliability: